ramonmeza/zig-c-tutorial/README.md

 _[See the difference in build.zig](build_c_shared_lib.zig)_

-It would be wise to note that here we build our library and then import it from a path.
-If you build from source, use `linkLibrary(*Compile)` rather than `linkLibrary2()`, as Zig will compile faster than your OS can save the library file, causing it not to be found during build time.

 ### Create a Zig wrapper around a C Function

 This is a simple example, so wrapping the C function in Zig may be overkill.